 - Shaving Cream: Another easy egg dying idea to try is the shaving cream method.
 First, soak your boiled eggs in vinegar for 20 minutes.
 Next, spread thick layer of plain shaving cream on a sheet pan and drizzle with food coloring.
 Then, roll your eggs through the mixture and let dry for 20 minutes before wiping clean.

 Once your eggs have been dyed using your preferred method, you can let them drip dry by placing them back in the carton or on a baking rack with paper towels underneath to catch any run-off dye.

 After your eggs have been prepped and your dye is ready to go, it’s time to get down to the business of dipping and decorating.
 Here are some helpful tips to keep in mind:

 - Things will get messy.
-Prep your workspace by putting down a disposable tablecloth or old newspaper.
+Prep your workspace by putting down a disposable tablecloth, some newspaper, or an old sheet.
 Use gloves to keep hands dye-free and have your kids wear old clothing that you don’t mind getting messed up or an apron to protect against stains from spills and splashes.

 - When you’re transferring eggs in and out of the cups containing your dye, using tongs, a slotted spoon, or a gloved hand is your best bet.

 - Any cup that is wide enough and deep enough to submerge your egg fully in the dye will work.
 However, if you use a plastic cup, be aware that your dye could create some discoloration.
 Disposable cups or glass works best.